noemiabril/ZXnextSRAM_MiSTer-DE10-Nano/Readme.md

---- ZX Spectrum Next for MiSTer
+## ZX Spectrum Next for MiSTer
+Sound/Volume Increased V20210118NA

-*** Based on benitoss (benitoss@gmail.com) https://github.com/benitoss/ZXNext_Mister  and  rampa069 (rampa@encomix.org) https://github.com/RW-FPGA-devel-Team/ZXNext_Mister/tree/dev-rampa source code.
+Based on benitoss (benitoss@gmail.com) https://github.com/benitoss/ZXNext_Mister  and  rampa069 (rampa@encomix.org) https://github.com/RW-FPGA-devel-Team/ZXNext_Mister/tree/dev-rampa source code.

-# ZX Spectrum Next
+## ZX Spectrum Next

 This port of ZX-Next to MiSTer FPGA, need a module with SRAM, it does not work at the moment with SDRAM.